Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity of Local Independence Models

 \subsection{Causal validity}

 In this section, we formalise the notion of causal validity for graphical local independence models.
 Similar to most of the causal frameworks for random variables and causal DAGs, our definition reflects that some aspects of the system are considered invariant (or stable, or modular) under certain interventions on other parts of the system \citep{sgs:00,Pearl,dawid2010identifying,peters:16}.
 More specifically, we consider a hypothetical intervention on process $N^i$ replacing its $\calf^{\text{cl}(i)}$-intensity $\lambda^i$ by a different intensity $\tilde \lambda^i$ which is typically assumed to be $\calf^{\calv_0}$-predictable, e.g.\ generated by a subset $\calv_0$, with the special case where it is predictable just with respect to its own $\calf^i$-history.
-The latter mimics the case of randomisation or exogeneity, while letting the interventional intensity be $\calf^{\calv_0}$-predictable allows for dynamic interventions.
-An example could be the case where $N^i$ counts the times an individual takes a medication or receives radiotherapy, where a possible intervention could be to increase or decrease the frequency regardless of the individual's history, or treatment could (dynamically) be intensified after the occurrence of a specific event such as a side-effect.
-A typical causal question would be to compare two or more such hypothetical interventions, e.g.\ less frequent and more frequent radiotherapy, regarding their future effects on some other processes, typically a time-to-event outcome such as survival.
+The latter mimics the case of randomisation or exogeneity; for example, in the case where $N^i$ counts the times an individual takes a medication or receives radiotherapy, a possible intervention could be to increase or decrease the frequency regardless of the individual’s history.
+Letting the interventional intensity be $\calf^{\calv_0}$-predictable allows for dynamic interventions, such as a treatment being (dynamically) intensified after the occurrence of a specific event such as a side-effect.

-While the original model $\calp$ describes the system's natural behaviour without intervention, we denote with $\tilde \calp$ the model for the system under such an intervention.
-The notion of causal validity defined below means that the latter can be obtained from the former by simple substitution of the local characteristic of node $i$ in \eqref{eq:recFact}.
-In a given real-world context this will only be plausible if the system described by its components, the elements of the set $\calv$, is sufficiently detailed, e.g.\ in terms of specifying the relevant underlying mechanisms.
+While the original model $\calp$ describes the system's natural behaviour without intervention, we denote with $\tilde \calp$ the model for the system under such an intervention. { The latter may be obtained from the former by simple substitution of the local characteristic of node $i$ in \eqref{eq:recFact} in analogy to the `truncation formula' \citep{Pearl,sgs:00} as defined next.}